Skip to content

 use_oauth_services = igwn

-With these instructions, HTCondor would automatically generate a new token for you, and would transfer it to the execute point into the .condor_creds directory.
+If HTCondor can successfully get a token, it will transfer it to the execute point into the .condor_creds directory.
 This is typically a subdirectory of the job scratch directory, but the value is stored in the $_CONDOR_CREDS environment variable.

-For a single token job like above, the token filename will be igwn.use:
+For a single token job like above, the token filename will be <issuer>.use:

 $_CONDOR_CREDS/igwn.use